Transferring Real Property: How to Avoid an Unexpected Tax Hike in California

 Transfers solely to change the method of holding title — This can be done between an individual and a legal entity, or between entities.
 Proportional ownership interests, however, must remain the same.

-One scenario would be if a married couple jointly owns a commercial property 50/50 but wants to transfer it to a limited liability company (LLC) for liability protection.
-No reassessment will occur if the husband and wife are each 50% owners of the LLC.
+One scenario would be if two individuals jointly own a commercial property 50/50 but want to transfer it to a limited liability company (LLC) for liability protection.
+No reassessment will occur if each individual is a 50% owner of the LLC.

 You can also qualify for an automatic exclusion from reassessment when: